Digithought/Digitree/readme.md

 * Benchmark suite
 * Better insulation of path's internals
-* Versioning to automatically invalidate paths
+* More tests
+* AssemblyScript portability?

 #### Bug Fixes

 The best way to contribute a bug fix is to submit a Pull Request with the fix, as well as a unit test that only passes with the fix.
+Second best is to submit just a unit test that is broken.
+If either of those are too tall an order, submit an issue.

 #### Performance Improvements